 To spatchcock a chicken is exactly the same thing as butterflying a chicken, but with a name that is way more fun to say!
 Either way, this simply means to cutting out the chicken's backbone and pressing the bird flat so that it cooks in a single layer.

-There are two major advantages to spatchcocking a chicken that, for me, put this method head and shoulders above all others.
+There are a major advantages to spatchcocking a chicken that, for me, put this method head and shoulders above all others.

-Second, lots and lots of crispy skin.
-Since the vast majority of the skin is exposed and facing upward, you don't wind up with those flabby, sad areas on the undersides of the thighs and drumsticks.
+- Lots and lots of crispy skin: Since the vast majority of the skin is exposed and facing upward, you don't wind up with those flabby, sad areas on the undersides of the thighs and drumsticks with a butterfly chicken.
 All crispy, all the time.

 Most butchers will spatchcock a chicken for you at no charge, but truthfully, it's really easy to do at home.
 It will make you feel like a boss, and all you need is a strong pair of kitchen shears (I love my OXO shears).

-Use your hands to open up the chicken a little bit, and then flip it over so that the breasts are now facing up.
-Use the palm of your hand and press firmly down on the breast meat, right over the breast bone.
+- Flip the chicken over and press on the breast bone: Use your hands to open up the chicken a little bit, and then flip it over so that the breasts are now facing up.
+Use the palm of your hand and press firmly down on the breast meat, right over the breastbone.
 You should hear a little bit of crunching.

-The goal here is to flatten this area so that the breasts and the thighs are basically at the same level.
-Some pros recommend snipping the cartilage beneath the breast bone or even entirely removing the wish bone.
+- Press flat: The goal here is to flatten this area so that the breasts and the thighs are basically at the same level.
+Some pros recommend snipping the cartilage beneath the breastbone or even entirely removing the wishbone.
 This does help the chicken to lay more flat, but personally, I don't feel like the extra fuss makes a huge difference in how the chicken cooks.

 Still a bit nervous?
-Just watch the video below!
+Just watch the video on how to Spatchcock a chicken below!